When you combine at the Boston Terrier with a Poodle, then you get the Bossi-Poo. Despite its name, the Bossi-Poo is everything but bossy.

 The Boston Terrier was the first dog native to the United States that was accepted by the American Kennel Club.

-It is one of the few Terrier breeds that was not specifically bred for hunting.
+It is one of the few Terrier breeds that were not specifically bred for hunting.
 In this way, it is a lot of like the French Bulldog.

 Although its origins lie in fighting dogs, the Boston Terrier was created specifically as a companion dog and a show dog.